Dominikkasprzyk/First-Person-Shooter-Prototype/README.md

 # First Person Shooter - prototype in Unity

-First Person Shooter game prototype utilizing event-based architecture with the use of unity events, unity actions, and custom game events to ensure modularity and scalability.
+First Person Shooter game prototype utilizing event-based architecture with the use of unity events, unity actions, and custom Scriptable Objects game events to ensure modularity and scalability.

 ## Table of Contents